How to Build Your Travel Blog Brand: Tips from the #LakeErieLove Blogger Tour

 Make time to participate in one Twitter chat each week, such as #TNI, #tourismchat, #expediachat, or #passionpassort.
 Other hashtag topics to participate in include #frifotos, #ttot, and #travelwriting.
 Many of these hashtags also are popular on Instagram.

-If you’re on Google+ or Facebook, research communities and groups that are related to your niche.
-Williams mentioned Travel Blog Chronicles as a great place to share your posts, while Midwest Travel Talk and Midwest Travel Bloggers specifically focus on bloggers in the Midwest.
+If you’re on Facebook, research communities and groups that are related to your niche.
+Williams mentioned Travel Blog Chronicles as a great place to share your posts, while Midwest Travel Bloggers specifically focuses on bloggers in the Midwest.